 Over the years different styles of wall tiles come and go, one however has been consistently popular over the decades.
 And that is the Subway tile also known as the Metro tile or the Underground tile, with its distinctive proportions, finish and profile it is easily recognisable even from a distance.
-The tile represents a slice of history that originates in the New York of the early 20th Century when the city’s subway system was first opened.
+The tile represents a slice of history that was first made popular in the New York of the early 20th Century when the city’s subway system was first opened.
+It was inspired by a similar tile used for the London underground, one of the world’s first mass transit systems, in the previous century.
 In order to convince the populace to go underground and use the system the designers selected a finish that would be easily cleaned, generate confidence and be familiar at the same time to line the walls of the stations.

 From underground to over ground